ynput/ayon-documentation/website/docs/artist_hosts_nuke_tut.md

 :::

 ### Save Nuke script – the Work File
 Use AYON - Work files menu to create a new Nuke script.
-Openpype offers you the preconfigured naming.
+AYON offers you the preconfigured naming.
 ![Context](assets/nuke_tut/nuke_WorkFileSaveAs.png)

 The Next Available Version checks the work folder for already used versions and offers the lowest unused version number automatically.